 Feeling SAD At Work?
 Follow These Tips

 According to the American Academy of Family Physicians, 14 to 20 percent of Americans suffer from Seasonal Affective Disorder (SAD).
-More women than men suffer from the disorder, and you’re more likely to develop the disorder as you age.
-Because SAD can affect your ability to work, learn how to overcome it this winter.
+More women than men are affected, and the risk can increase with age.
+Because SAD can affect your ability to work, learn how to manage it this winter.

 What is SAD?

 Seasonal Affective Disorder occurs during the winter months when the days are shorter.
-It’s a form of clinical depression and affects your mood.
+It is a form of clinical depression that affects mood and daily functioning.

-If you have SAD, you may experience numerous physical, emotional and cognitive symptoms that disrupt your life.
+If you have SAD, you may experience physical, emotional, and cognitive symptoms that disrupt your life.
 These symptoms include:

 • Sadness